 - The stipend is paid upon receipt of a brief report and online survey from the student regarding his/her internship experience.

 - Student will complete an unpaid internship during the semester.

-- Student will participate in a semester event hosted by the Weissman Center for International Business and Lawrence N. Field Center for Entrepreneurship in order to share his/her experiences with fellow participants.
+- Student will participate in a semester event hosted by the Weissman Center for International Business in order to share the experiences with fellow participants.

-- Student will write a 1-2 page summary of his/her internship experience, which is submitted.
+- Student will write a 1-2 page summary of the internship experience.

-- Student will complete an online survey regarding his/her internship experience.
+- Student will complete an online survey regarding the internship experience.

-To learn more about the program, contact Justine Kharnak, Associate Director at the Weissman Center for International Business, Justine.Kharnak@baruch.cuny.edu or (646) 312-2221.
+To learn more about the program, please contact Justine Kharnak, Associate Director at the Weissman Center for International Business, Justine.Kharnak@baruch.cuny.edu.